ohspc89/FingerProprioceptionApp/README.md

 ### Needs to be done soon

-  - [ ] The lower border of the test screen should be drawn with respect to the MP joint radius
+  - [] The lower border of the test screen should be drawn with respect to the MP joint radius

-  - [x] The pop-up window to check if calibration is complete~~
+  - [x] The pop-up window to check if calibration is complete

-  - [x] Color randomization -> not to overlap!!~~
+  - [x] Color randomization -> not to overlap!!

 ### Ideas

-  ~~1) Check if a researcher has correctly pushed the next button -> make "Next" doesn't work unless contents saved??~~
+- [x] Check if a researcher has correctly pushed the next button -> make "Next" doesn't work unless contents saved??~~

-  -> Have the "Save" button to check if everything is correctly given.
+      >> Have the "Save" button to check if everything is correctly given.

 ## For V2 (ETA: First week of June)
   1) Experimental data should be saved somewhere